rmit-s3522101-yiquan-chew/SEPT2017/README.md

 Installation
 ==
-Our booking system will does not require any installation of any programs.
-Patients are required to have an account in order to log in and make their bookings.
+*There are no installations of any program/s required for our booking system.
+Patients are required to have an account in order to log in and make their bookings.*

 API Reference
 ==